Tunisia Itinerary – Top Things to Do in Tunisia in a Week

 Day 6: Hammamet

-Enjoy your sixth day in Tunisia to discover the famous seaside resort of Hammamet where you can relax under the Tunisian sun!
-It is also the ideal place to discover the charm of the hammam and care with orange blossom.
+You can explore Hammamet on foot, by bus, or by taxi.
+Hammamet is the ideal place to discover the charm of the hammam and care with orange blossom.

 Day 7: Return to Tunis

-Finish your week by returning to the capital from where you will take your plane.
-You can take the opportunity to visit what you did not have time to see such as the fabulous archaeological site of Carthage.
+On the last day of your Tunisia itinerary, return to the capital Tunis from where you will take your flight.
+You can take the opportunity to visit what you did not have time to see, such as the fabulous archaeological site of Carthage.

 - Time difference: -1h in summer